 Hydrogen Benefits and Considerations

 Hydrogen can be produced from diverse domestic resources with the potential for near-zero greenhouse gas emissions.
-Once produced, hydrogen generates power without exhaust emissions in fuel cells.
-It holds promise for economic growth in both the stationary and transportation energy sectors.
+Once produced, hydrogen generates electrical power in a fuel cell, emitting only water vapor and warm air.
+It holds promise for growth in both the stationary and transportation energy sectors.

 Energy Security